 Of course, you must be sure your crutches are properly fitted to you before use.
 If you use an improperly fitted crutch that can lead to abrasions, muscle pains, and nerve damage.

 Whatever type of crutch you choose, be sure it is properly fitted and adjusted.
-You can reduce stress on your hands and sides by add a gel crutch pad over.
+You can reduce stress on your hands and sides by adding a gel crutch pad over.

 Want a Solid and Comfortable Crutch?
 Then Consider These things

 These handles offer more security and comfort to the patient.
-In term of comfort, there are several crutches offer special handles with extra padding that helps reduce stress.
-So, be sure the crutches has a comfortable handle that will be easy for you to use a long-term.
+In terms of comfort, there are several crutches that offer special handles with extra padding that helps reduce stress.
+So, be sure the crutches have a comfortable handle that will be easy for you to use in the long term.

 The Final Puzzle You Need to Know

-There are many products out there to pick from and you’re almost always going to be tempted to buy a more expensive crutches.
+There are many products out there to pick from, and you’re almost always going to be tempted to buy more expensive crutches.

-To making sure that you don’t blow your budget this is really the best deterrent!
+To make sure that you don’t blow your budget.
+This is really the best deterrent!